badeball/rmonitor/README.md

 ```
 Usage: rmonitor [option]
-    -a, --append [NAME]              Create a profile with an optional name and append it to the config (~/.config/rmonitor/config.rb)
     -c, --create [NAME]              Create and output a profile with an optional name
     -i, --invoke NAME                Invoke a profile with a given name
     -u, --update                     Invoke the most preferable profile